Macroscopic emulation of microscopic magnetic particle systems: Theory

-Unfortunately, the equation system Eqs~\ref{eq:forces}-\ref{eq:torques} is not closed as the knowledge of $\vec{\Omega}$ at a specific time point is not sufficient to determine the orientation of the superball.
+Unfortunately, the equation system Eqs~\ref{eq:forces}--\ref{eq:torques} is not closed as the knowledge of $\vec{\Omega}$ at a specific time is not sufficient to determine the orientation of the superball.
 Thus, reaction forces and torques with the bottom surface can not be calculated.
 To overcome this issue quaternions $\vec{q}$ are used \cite{quat}.
-Quaternions themselves are four dimensional normalized quantities which provides a convenient representation of spatial orientations and rotations of elements in three dimensional space.
-Quaternions, in principle, correspond to a rotation matrix, however, quaternion approach requires to calculate time evolution of less dimensional quantity than rotational matrices.
-Equation of motion for the quaternion
+Quaternions themselves are four dimensional normalized quantities which provide a convenient representation of spatial orientations and rotations of elements in three dimensional space.
+Quaternions, in principle, correspond to a rotation matrix, however, the quaternion approach requires us to calculate the time evolution of lower dimensional quantity than rotational matrices.
+Equations of motion for the quaternions

-is always stable \cite{Omelyan1998,Kou2018}, unlike EOM for Euler angles.
-Note that in this work the angular velocities are given in the laboratory reference frame and for quaternions scalar part last notation is used \cite{ eigen}.
+are always stable \cite{Omelyan1998,Kou2018}, unlike EOM for Euler angles.
+Note that in this work, the angular velocities are given in the laboratory reference frame, whereas for the quaternions, the scalar part of the latter notation is used \cite{eigen}.
 In the code Quaternion operations are performed using a C++ template library for linear algebra Eigen \cite{eigen}.

 The buoyancy force can be calculated as: